Learning at RCHK

 This course continues the skills developed in Design I, and develops an understanding of colour properties and relationships through formal exercises, research and creative thinking.
 Students build a vocabulary for analysing and identifying colour and colour phenomena.
 Concepts of colour theorists and colour use in a variety of fields are examined to understand the application of colour theory.
 Prerequisite(s): DSGN 100.

-DSGN102 – Design II: 3-D Form in space
+DSGN102 – DESIGN II: 3-D FORM IN SPACE

 Students work with a variety of media and complete sculptural and architectural projects to learn how to manipulate 3-D forms and space.
 Creative problem-solving skills, including research, idea generation, support drawings and maquettes, are used to develop concepts and design plans.
 The integration of presentation options and craftsmanship with the concept is emphasised.
 The analysis and critique of three-dimensional work develops vocabulary and critical thinking skills.
 Prerequisite(s): DSGN 100.

 Below are the details of the six musical theatre courses that our IBCP students take at HKAPA.
 This programme is a BTEC (Business and Technology Education Council) level 3 subsidiary diploma in Musical Theatre accredited by EXCEL (Extension and Continuing Education for Life).
+The programme takes place at the Hong Kong Academy for the Performing Arts studio at the Bethanie Chapel in Pokfulam on the west side of Hong Kong Island.
+HKAPA is the foremost institution for providing performing arts-related courses and degree programmes in Hong Kong.
+Each year they are involved in hosting a number of overseas productions that visit Hong Kong giving their experience and technical expertise.
+HKAPA ranks 7th in the world in terms of teaching quality (QS University Rankings for Performing Arts).

 This unit focuses on the realisation of rehearsed performance work to a live audience.
 It is the culmination of training, skills development and rehearsal work applied in the relevant performance discipline.
 Students will focus on their individual strengths in a performance role within the context of a full-scale theatre performance.

-Module 2 – Jazz Dance
+Module 2 – JAZZ DANCE

 This unit will allow students to develop a good understanding of the style and key features of jazz dance, and develop dance skills working in a jazz style with the emphasis on practical work and performance.